Logging sFTP activity for chrooted users

 The goal here is to allow one or more new users to connect to the server using SFTP over SSH.
 Each user will have a unique username and password and once logged in will be restricted (chrooted) to their own directory (or you can let them access a shared directory).

-All the following commands need either to be run by the root user or via sudo.
+All of the following commands need to be run either by the root user or using sudo.

 Creating sftp only users

 The first step is to create a group sftponly:

 # groupadd sftponly

 and then create and assign the users to that group:

 # GROUPID=$(getent group sftponly | cut -d: -f3)

 # useradd someuser -d /path/to/somedirectory -g sftponly -M -N -o -u $GROUPID -s /bin/false